Faithful-Resource-Pack/Docs/pages/textures/glossary.md

 ### Mixels

-Mixels describe pixels of clashing resolutions.
-If a texture uses both 1x1 and 2x2 pixels interchangeably, that would be considered mixels.
+Mixels (a portmanteau of "mixed-resolution pixels") are pixels of clashing resolutions.
+For instance, if a texture uses both 1x1 and 2x2 pixels interchangeably, that would be considered mixels.

 <img src="/images/textures/glossary/mixels.png" class="center" alt="mixel example" />
 <i class="center">Example of mixels.</i>

 ### Stairing

-Not to be confused with staring, stairing is a method of making lines and curves, where each pixel moved up or down in the line is joined back to the previous one.
+Not to be confused with staring, stairing is a method of making lines and curves where each pixel moved the line is joined back to the previous one.
 While this can be employed in small amounts to create more natural looking gaps, it generally doesn't look good in large amounts and should be avoided.

 <img src="/images/textures/glossary/stairing.png" class="center" alt="stairing example" />
 <i class="center">Left: Excessively staired gaps.
 Right: More varied gaps.</i>